Luis Urías Player Props: Brewers vs. Mets

-After batting .207 with a double, a home run, three walks and four RBI in his past 10 games, Luis Urias and the Milwaukee Brewers face the New York Mets (who will start Justin Verlander) at 7:10 PM ET on Monday.
+On Tuesday, Luis Urias (on the back of going 1-for-3) and the Milwaukee Brewers play the New York Mets, whose starting pitcher will be David Peterson.
+First pitch is at 7:10 PM ET.

-In his most recent appearance, he reached base in his only plate appearance against the Guardians.
+In his most recent game he had a one-hit showing (1-for-3) against the Mets.

 Luis Urías Game Info & Props vs. the Mets